Workin’ 9 to 5

 My ‘aha’ moment this week was Wednesday, when Rita wondered why David was so exhausted.
 “But he’s a young lad, he should be able to manage a blow-dry and an hour or two waiting tables.”
 Yes, Rita, thank you!
 I’d been thinking the same thing.

 We never actually saw David finish a double shift.
 Maybe he did so in days we missed on the street.
 What we saw was him starting his evening shift at the Bistro, doing something klutzy or looking tired and Nick sending him home – with pay – to get some rest.
 Then Audrey sent him home – with pay – from his day job at the salon after he nicked Dennis’ ear repeatedly during a hair trim.
-She then popped in to check on him less than an hour later and woke him up from the sleep she had recommended he get!
+She then popped in to check on him less than an hour later.
+And woke him up from the sleep she had recommended he get!
 Probably David would be a lot less exhausted if his grandmother, mother and wife just let him alone to work and stopped fretting at him.

 Anyway, I was at the screaming point before Rita gave voice to my objections.
 He wasn’t actually finishing any of his double shifts.
 What is the problem here?
 Or, as Rita put it, “Does a day’s work, half kills him!”
+So what is going on?

 Then it was as if the writer of the next episode read what Rita had said.
 Hmm, that person may have realized, yes, David is a strong young man and he hasn’t appeared to be actually working even one job, let alone two.
 And, even if he had, why would this be so difficult for him so quickly?
 We need a reason for his extreme exhaustion (apart from the relentless nagging from Gail and Kylie).